 - Glass, wood, stone, and ceramic under certain conditions3

-All of these materials can be sanitized by being boiled (if there are no mechanical parts) and/or by being soaked in a 10%-bleach solutions, among other methods.
+All of these materials can be sanitized by being boiled in a cooking pot for three to five minutes (this is if there are no mechanical parts); by being soaked in a 10%-bleach solution; by being put through the “sanitize” cycle in your dishwasher (if there is such a cycle); and by a few other methods.
 These cleaning methods allow the toy’s surface to be completely disinfected, whenever you want.

 Because silicone is the only material on the list that doesn’t have to be super hard, it’s my preferred sex toy material.
 But not all silicone is the same: higher densities, or shore durometers/shore strengths, of silicone can still be pretty damn firm!
-Check out my Silicone Dildo Firmnesses guide for more info.
+Check out my Silicone Dildo Firmness Guide for more info.

-While there are many different grades and qualities of silicone, toys labeled “silicone” and sold by reputable online sex shops and independent toy makers4—not random Amazon sellers, because knock-offs abound—should be body-safe.
+While there are many different grades and qualities of silicone, toys labeled “silicone” and sold by reputable online sex shops and independent toy makers—not by random Amazon sellers, because knock-offs abound—should be body-safe.

 - The Redhead Bedhead’s article “How To Avoid a Toxic Relationship…With Your Dildo” has a complete listing of harmful additives used in sex toys.

-- See Dangerous Lilly’s (correct) opinion that antibacterial toy cleaners are “worthless” overall.
+- See Dangerous Lilly’s assertion that antibacterial toy cleaners are “worthless” overall.

 - See the section “Which Sex Toy Materials Are Safe?” in Dangerous Lilly’s Toxic Toys guide.
 This is the best resource out there about sex toy material safety.